flopezag/fiware-user-creation/README.md

 The following software must be installed:

-* Python 3.7
+* Python 3.9
 * pip
 * virtualenv

 ### Installation

-The recommend installation method is using a virtualenv.
+The recommended installation method is using a virtualenv.
 Actually, the installation process is only about the python dependencies, because the python code do not need installation.